jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ##Deployment using the Web IDE

-While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the Web IDE workspace to Bluemix by using the Play button in the Run Bar.
-Remember: When you deploy with the Run Bar, you deploy the current state of your code in the Web IDE.
-Build &amp; Deploy deploys from what is checked into the repository.
+While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the Web IDE workspace to Bluemix by clicking the Play icon in the Run Bar.
+Remember: When you deploy using the Run Bar, you deploy the current state of your code in the Web IDE.
+However, if you deploy using Build &amp; Deploy you deploy what is checked into the repository.

 ![The IDE Run Bar][56]

-You can configure Web IDE deployment and Build &amp; Deploy's Pipeline deployment to use different app names.
-Then, you can use the Web IDE deployment for a personal test environment and Pipeline deployment for a team integration environment.
+To set up a test environment, you can configure Web IDE deployment and Build &amp; Deploy's Pipeline deployment to use different app names.
+You can use Web IDE deployment for a personal test environment and Pipeline deployment for a team integration environment.
 Web IDE deployment launch configurations are saved; you can access them via the dropdown menu in the Run Bar.

 Whether you are using command-line tools or the Web IDE, both methods are effective for rapid, solo development.
 You might prefer the added security of having automatic deployment so that you can control what is being pushed.
 By using automatic deployment via Pipeline, you know that the code that is running in the app matches a known state in the repository.
 In contrast, the Web IDE deploys whatever is in your working directory when you push.